aurelius-ai/hello-world/README.md

 # hello-world
 account setup
 # Software is power!
-We will harnness its potential to transcend boundaries, explpore the unknown and unravel the greatest mysteries.
+# Aurelius will harness its potential to transcend boundaries, explore the unknown and unravel the greatest mysteries.
-# Aurelius Innovative A.I. will pioneer artificial wisdom.
+# Aurelius Innovative A.I. will be known as the pioneer of artificial wisdom.